Naveenraj-37/EVENT_BUDGET_PLANNER/README.md

 ##  Who made this?

-This project was built with care by [Your Name].
-Feel free to connect or suggest improvements!
+This project was built with care of web developer,Naveenraj J. Feel free to connect or suggest improvements!

----

-##  License

-This project is under the MIT License — do whatever you want with it, just give credit.